 For example, Levels, Hightower’s new benching system designed by Form Us With Love, was designed to give employees—or anyone in a public space—the ability to maintain personal distance in public areas.
 The modular bench system nixes the idea of conventional side-by-side bench seating and comes in varying heights and lengths that can be configured and overlapped in countless ways, allowing people to sit on varying planes or at a distance so they can come together while keeping their personal bubbles intact.

 Belgian furniture design firm Extremis presented the Hopper bench with low entry points and slanted corners to make it easy and inviting for employees to spread out or take a quick break our outdoor meeting.
-Hooper was inspired by the benches found at Belgian beer festivals that offer “cosiness, friends, laughter and a wonderful time together.”
+Hopper was inspired by the benches found at Belgian beer festivals that offer “cosiness, friends, laughter and a wonderful time together.”

 Embracing Organic Forms and Materials